fruit trees

 Color: Bright red to bright purple red.

-Harvest date: Santina.
+Harvest date: Santina

-Splitting: Sensitive to rain.
+Split: Sensitive to rain.

 early